Toward A Moral Economy: Globalization and the Developing World

-Peter Cardinal Turkson is President of the Pontifical Council for Justice and Peace and a member of the Congregation for the Evangelization of Peoples, the Congregation for Divine Worship and the Discipline of the Sacraments.
+Peter Cardinal Turkson is Prefect of the Dicastery for Promoting Integral Human Development and a member of the Congregation for the Evangelization of Peoples and the Congregation for Divine Worship and the Discipline of the Sacraments.
 He was Archbishop of Cape Coast, Ghana from 1992 to 2009 and President of the Ghana Catholic Bishops’ Conference from 1997 to 2005.

 Robert Lucas is the John Dewey Distinguished Service Professor in Economics and the College at the University of Chicago.
 He was awarded the Nobel Prize in Economic Sciences in 1995 and is considered a foremost expert on Macroeconomic growth and development.
 His publications include Recursive Methods in Economic Dynamics, and Lectures on Economic Growth.